FHSU Tiger Tots Preschool Center

 GOALS

-- Provide a high-quality preschool and childcare service to Fort Hays State University students, Fort Hays Tech | North Central students, and FHSU faculty and staff with young children.
+- We provide high-quality preschool and childcare services to Fort Hays State University students, Fort Hays Tech | North Central students, and FHSU faculty and staff with young children.

 - Share and take turns